 As a very simple example, I had a company reach out to me when I was a brand new baby blogger.
 They offered me free product (valued at $99) and I accepted, as mentioned above.

 A few months later, I had 900 followers and I decided to make my first pitch to a brand.
 I charged $50 + product for my sponsored posts back then, and several companies agreed to that rate.
-I was inexperienced, I was blogging as a hobby, and I knew nothing about search engine optimization.
-But $50 was awesome for me at that time!
+I was inexperienced, I was blogging as my side-hustle. $50 was awesome for me at that time!
 Now, I have over 20,000 followers across my social channels and email lists, and my base fee is $249 for a sponsored post.

 Putting it all together.